zenvark/zenvark/apps/docs/docs/api/types-and-errors.md

 });
 ```

-See [Idle Health Checks](../guides/idle-healthchecks.md#health-check-types) for more information.
+See [Health Checks](../guides/healthchecks.md) for more information.

 ## Interfaces